Hey there friend, and Welcome aboard!!

-For low impedance headphones, the Sensitivity will usually be fairly high, resulting in a can that generally does well with mobile devices.
-What is Sensitivity in Headphones?
-That said, the quality of the song will still largely depend on the source file, as well as your DAC.
+That said, the quality of the song will still largely depend on the source file, as well as your DAC in some cases.

 Now let’s get into the meat of it!

-- Soundstage/Instrument Separation.
 Because Metal tends to be so guitar and vocal-driven, we want the sounds to be distinct and separate, rather than layered on top of each other like most low-grade dog food cans have shown us in the past.
-What is Soundstage?